 The mercy of God is His concern and care for you.
-Because of His mercy, He was able to save you.
-And He is rich in mercy, He has plenty of it.
-We need all we can get, because it is by mercy that God would even put up with us.
+Because of His mercy, He was able to save you - He was concerned about you.
+He is rich in mercy, He has plenty of it, and we need all we can get because it is by mercy that God would even put up with us.

 "Looking for the mercy of our Lord Jesus Christ" refers, I believe, to the coming of Christ for His church, the event we know as the Rapture of the church.
-The reason I believe the church is not going to go through the Great Tribulation is that we are told to look for mercy, not judgment.
+You see, the reason I believe the church is not going through the Great Tribulation is that we are told to look for mercy, not judgment.
 I am not looking for judgment or the Great Tribulation.
 I am looking for the mercy of God.

-A long time ago when God saved me, He did it by His mercy.
-And the very fact that He keeps holding on to me is evidence of His mercy.
+A long time ago when He saved me, He did it by His mercy.
+And the very fact that He keeps holding on to me is an evidence of His mercy.
 One of these days He will take His church out of this world.
 Believe it or not, I'll be going along, and I'll be going because of His mercy.
 If you meet me a million years from today in eternity and you find I'm still in heaven (and I will be there), I will tell you now what I'll tell you then: I've been here a million years, because He is merciful to me.

-My beloved, in this day of apostasy, of failure, of compromise, and of discouragement, we are to look for the mercy of our Lord Jesus Christ unto eternal life.
+I am looking for the mercy of our Lord Jesus Christ.
+In days of apostasy we need to look for that, my beloved.
+In this day of failure, in this day of compromise, in this day of discouragement, we are to look for the mercy of our Lord Jesus Christ unto eternal life.
+The fifth thing is a caution: